-Each competency is defined using a short action statement describing what an RT must be able to perform to be considered competent at an entry-to-practice level.
-The verb used provides guidance as to the required level of performance.
+Each competency is defined using a short action statement describing what an RT must be able to do to be considered competent at an entry-to-practice level.
+The verb used gives an idea of the required level of performance.
 We have distinguished between three competency domains: Foundation Science, Core Competencies and Clinical Competencies.

-The performance criteria section for each competency contains statements providing additional details on the required level of performance (necessary to be deemed proficient) and what is to be assessed.
+The performance criteria section for each competency contains statements providing additional details on the required level of performance (to be deemed a competent person) and what is to be assessed.
 Competence requires all performance criteria to be met.